Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/WaterVertexData.md

 ## Description
-Calculates the vertex position of water vertices.
+Calculates the vertex data (position and normal) of water vertices.

 ## Output
-**Out** - The vertex position.
+**Position OS** - The object space position of the vertices **Normal OS** - The object space normal of the vertices